Access to Macclesfield Riverside Park Local Nature Reserve is available at all times.

 - Wildflower meadow

-About Macclesfield Riverside Park Local Nature Reserve
+About Macclesfield Riverside Park

 Macclesfield Riverside Park is owned by Cheshire East Borough Council and is managed as a country park by the Bollin Valley Partnership.
 The 70 acre linear park occupies the flood plain and gently sloping sides of the River Bollin between Macclesfield and Prestbury.
+No fishing is allowed within Riverside Park or any of the land managed by the Partnership.

 A large area of the park is wild flower rich grassland that is grazed by Bollin Valley's Longhorn cattle.
 This traditional breed of cattle can be seen here from spring through to autumn.